chadananda/sacred-traditions_old/content/articles/2016-08-14_An-Indian-Folk-Religion/2016-08-14_An-Indian-Folk-Religion.md

 snip: "A wonderful serenity has taken possession of my entire soul, like these sweet mornings of spring which I enjoy with my whole heart.
 I am alone, and feel the charm of existence in this spot, which was created for the bliss of souls like mine."
 ---

+## The miseries of the thraldom of self

 IN HISTORICAL TIME the Buddha comes first of those who declared salvation to all men, without distinction, as by right man's own.
 What was the special force which startled men's minds and, almost within the master's lifetime, spread his teachings over India?
 It was the unique significance of the event, when a man came to men and said to them, ‘I am here to emancipate you from the miseries of the thraldom of self.’
 This wisdom came, neither in texts of Scripture, nor in symbols of deities, nor in religious practices sanctified by ages, but through the voice of a living man and the love that flowed from a human heart.